simonmortensen23/Project1/README.md

 ### The introduction

 - The introduction presents the content of the website, using the color of the navigation bar to keep the color theme.
 And using the viking rune font theme.
-- This section clearly shows the user what opportunities the website contains.
+- This section tells the user what opportunities the website contains.

 ![image](https://user-images.githubusercontent.com/43667190/147686898-32299c57-fcfe-404b-a8b8-9cb9a1ddacf5.png)